xiaosongyuan/Paper-words/README.md

 # Paper-words
-Some normal and brilliant words can be used in academic papers.
+Some normal and brilliant words can be written in academic papers.